KevKibe/African-Whisper/DOCS/CONTRIBUTING.md

-# Contributing to [Your Project Name]
+# Contributing to African Whisper

-Welcome to [Your Project Name]!
+Welcome to African Whisper!
 We appreciate your interest in contributing to our open-source project.
 Please take a moment to review the following guidelines to ensure a smooth and collaborative experience for everyone.

 ## Code of Conduct

-Before contributing, please read and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
+Before contributing, please read and adhere to our [Code of Conduct](https://github.com/KevKibe/African-Whisper/blob/master/DOCS/CODE_OF_CONDUCT.md).
 We are committed to fostering an inclusive and respectful community.

 ## How to Contribute

 ### Reporting Bugs or Issues

-If you encounter a bug or issue with the project, please search the [issue tracker](link-to-issue-tracker) to see if it has already been reported.
+If you encounter a bug or issue with the project, please search the [issue tracker](https://github.com/KevKibe/African-Whisper/issues) to see if it has already been reported.
 If not, please open a new issue with a clear and descriptive title, along with detailed steps to reproduce the issue.

 ### Suggesting Enhancements or New Features